Strong Quake Hits Along Indonesia's Western Sulawesi Island

 "Based on historical data and tsunami modelling, this earthquake is not capable of generating a tsunami affecting the Indian Ocean region," said the Meteorological, Climatological and Geophysical Agency of Indonesia.

 The strong quake followed a milder 6.1 magnitude temblor hours earlier in the same area.
-That quake destroyed some houses, killing one person and injuring about 10 others, Reuters reports.
+That temblor destroyed some houses, killing one person and injuring about 10 others, Reuters reports.

-In a 20-mile area around the large quake, at least six other earthquakes hit over the course of a few hours, the U.S.G.S. said.
+At least 10 other earthquakes with a magnitude of at least 5.0 hit the same area of Sulawesi over the course of a few hours, the USGS said.

-In August, dozens were killed in an earthquake that struck Indonesia's Lombok island.
+In August, dozens of people were killed in an earthquake that struck Indonesia's Lombok island.